xvonabur/UNIT3D/book/src/backup-docs.md

   - Example: base_path()

 - **Databases**: The names of the connections to the databases that should be backed up MySQL, PostgreSQL, SQLite and Mongo databases are supported.
-  - The content of the database dump may be customized for each connectiony adding a 'dump' key to the connection settings in `.../config/database.php`.
+  - The content of the database dump may be customized for each connection by adding a 'dump' key to the connection settings in `.../config/database.php`.

         'mysql' => [
                ...